-2 Information contained in the Mix Log
+Information contained in the Mix Log

-The Mix Log screen contains the batch details of all the mixes that have been run.
+The Mix Log screen (see Figure 11 and Figure 12) contains the batch details of all the mixes that have been run.
 Additional data can be accessed by swiping the table left and right.